Guide to Indian Pulses

 Black eyed peas in a white bowl

-Lobiya has a very distinct earthy flavor and is used in curries and salads.
-It can be mashed to make a stuffing for patties or paratha.
+Lobiya boasts a unique earthy flavor and finds its way into curries and salads.
+Additionally, it can be mashed to create a delectable stuffing for patties or parathas.

 Sabut urad (black matpe beans)